BlankParenthesis/PxlsNetworking/core.md

 	"modified": Timestamp;
 }
 ```
-Placements are often not functional distinguishable from pixels on the board and the two concepts are mostly treated interchangeably.
+Placements are similar to pixels on the board and the two concepts are often treated interchangeably.

 Nearly all requests by the client can be rejected by the server implementation.